 MICHEL MARTIN, HOST:

 RONALD SAFER: Yes, it was that Senator Kirk is right, in that he says we should devote our resources to attacking these gangs.
 But Congressmen Rush is also right, that says that's not going to solve the gang problem.
-You know, the people used asked me when I was prosecuting these gangs, how do you solve the gang problem?
+You know, the people used to ask me when I was prosecuting these gangs, how do you solve the gang problem?
 And I would tell them, it's very simple.
 You solve the gang problem by solving the education problem, by solving the housing problem, by solving the opportunity problem.
 And when we start investing in these communities, when we start providing - you know, it's very cynical, in my view, to say, just say no - when we start providing these kids with something to say yes to, then you'll make a dent in the gang problem.

 Law enforcement has its role and we should be talking about that.
 We also should be talking about Representative Rush saying that's not going to solve the problem, and let him talk about how we should.
 And that's the purpose of Senator Kirk making this kind of a statement.
 It has focused people's attention.